Consensys/doc.gnark/docs/HowTo/write/design_considerations.md

 !!! warning

-    [`Circuits`](../../Concepts/circuits.md) are programmable but can't be used to prove any algorithm.
+    [`Circuits`](../../Concepts/circuits.md) are programmable but can't (practically and efficiently) prove any algorithm.
+The way constraints are represented make some things more natural ("snark-friendly") to do than others.
-    Some things are more natural ("snark-friendly") than others to do in a circuit, and it depends on how constraints are represented in the [constraint system](../../Concepts/circuits.md).

     Numbers used in constraints are not integers or floats, but finite field elements (for example big numbers modulo or big primes $p$).